Standard Model Theory for the FCC-ee Tera-Z stage: New approach to Mellin--Barnes integrals for massive one-loop Feynman inte grals

 where the integration path separates the poles of $\Gamma(-s)$ from the poles of $\Gamma(k +s)$.
-Further, the condition $|\mathrm{Arg}(A/B)|<\pi$ has to be fulfilled.
-Applying \eqref{eq-MB} to the $F$-function \eqref{eq-F-orig} in \eqref{bh-1}, $(x^TYx)^{d/2-n}$, leads for our most general case of one-loop box functions with up to 4 masses, 4 virtualities plus $s$ and $t$ to MB-representations of dimensionality $D=9$, which are rather unsolvable.
+Further, the condition $|\mathrm{Arg}(A/B)|<\pi$ must be fulfilled.
+Applying \Eref{eq-MB} to the $F$-function (\Eref{eq-F-orig}) in \Eref{bh-1}, $(x^\mathrm{T}Yx)^{d/2-n}$, leads, for our most general case of one-loop box functions with up to four masses and four virtualities, plus $s$ and $t$, to {\mbr} representations of dimensionality $D=9$, which are rather unsolvable.
 One has to compare this with the one other robust method to treat arbitrary infrared Feynman integrals: sector decomposition \cite{Hepp:1966eg,Heinrich:2008si,Freitas:2010nx}.
-Here, the dimensionality $D$ of (direct $x$-) integrations is just $(n-1)$; being $D=3$ for the box integral disucssed.
-For higher loop-orders the difference in dimensionality may become even more drastic.
+Here, the dimensionality $D$ of (direct $x$-) integrations is just $(n-1)$; with $D=3$ for the box integral discussed.
+For higher-loop orders, the difference in dimensionality may become even more drastic.

-Let us now follow \cite{Bluemlein:2017rbi} and apply an MB-integration to the integrand of the $x$-integral, thus separating the $x$-dependent part from the isolated inhomogeneity:
+Let us now follow Ref. \cite{Bluemlein:2017rbi} and apply an {\mbr} integration to the integrand of the $x$-integral, thus separating the $x$-dependent part from the isolated inhomogeneity: